Comba: Improving Bilinear RNNs with Closed-loop Control: Bilinear RNNs in Closed-loop Control

 \paragraph{Output Correction} Comba introduces additional output feedback, from an optimization perspective, this is equivalent to incorporating a similarity optimization objective $\left\langle\bm{q}_t,d \bm{k}_t\right\rangle$ with factor $d$.
 In a neural memory perspective, $\bm{k}$ ensures that memory $\bm{v}$ is stored as clearly as possible, enabling precise querying by $\bm{q}$.
 This optimization objective directly facilitates this process, and significantly reduces the model's perplexity, thereby enhancing performance (\S\ref{sec: ablation}).
-Empirically, initializing $d$ to 0.02 improves performance for smaller models (e.g., 340M), enabling gradual learning of the similarity between $\bm q$ and $\bm k$.
-For larger models (e.g., 1.3B), initializing $d$ to 1 leads to the greatest performance.
+Empirically, initializing $d$ to 0.02 improves performance for some smaller models (e.g., 340M), enabling gradual learning of the similarity between $\bm q$ and $\bm k$.
+For larger models (e.g., 1.3B, 2.7B), initializing $d$ to 1 leads to the greatest performance\footnote{We find that $ d=1$ yields better performance in most cases, which is the default configuration for Comba.}.
+While prior research has largely focused on improving gating mechanisms or optimizing state updates via key-value operations, few models have explicitly modified the output pathway (i.e., the query @ State).
+We think there appears to be a potential connection between Comba and MesaNet \cite{von2025mesanet}, as MesaNet also performs query correction in the output stage by solving a closed-form recursive least squares problem \cite{benesty2011recursive}, resulting in $\bm{q}_t=\left( \bm{H}_t + \bm{\Lambda}\right)^{-1}\bm{q}_t$.
+Notably, the correction in Comba can be implemented with a single line of code $\bm{q}_t- d\bm{k}_t$ and is applicable to nearly all RNN variants.
+In App. \ref{apx: comba in ssm}, we also provide an alternative explanation, namely that $d$ is equivalent to the residual matrix $\bm D$ in Mamba \cite{gu2023mamba}.